Rodef Shalom Congregation: 20th century

+21st century

 Dr. Mark Staitman, associate rabbi since 1975, served as Rabbi of the Congregation from 1997–2003.
 Dr. Staitman is known for his involvement with Soviet Jewry and served as Chairman of the National Coalition Supporting Soviet Jewry.

+Following Dr. Staitman's retirement, Rabbi Aaron Bisno became the senior rabbi of Rodef Shalom.
+Rabbi Bisno was removed from his position in 2022 following what the congregation's board said were "personnel allegations” and “workplace culture concerns.”

+Rabbi Sharon Henry, who joined the congregation in 1999, became the senior Rabbi in 2022 until her retirement in 2025.

 In 1989-1990 a major capital campaign restored the sanctuary.
 In 2000–2003, other areas of the building were updated for contemporary usage and handicap accessibility and a new porte-cochere entrance from the parking lot was added.

+On October 30, 2018 Rodef Shalom hosted the memorial service for Cecil and David Rosenthal, victims of the Tree of Life Synagogue shooting that had occurred three days earlier.
+Among the attendees were members of the Pittsburgh Steelers.

+In December 2023 it was announced that Rodef Shalom and Temple Sinai, on Forbes Avenue, having split eighty years earlier, were beginning plans to form closer collaboration.
+On June 8th, 2025 both Rodef Shalom and Temple Sinai, approved a plan to unify as a new congregation at Rodef Shalom's current building.